oatybiscuit/Node-RED-HA-Octopus-Agile-JSONata/README.md

 The code permits an adjustment period (here 25 seconds) which is added to the start time and subtracted from the stop time to avoid switching on the exact hour.
 This can be adjusted or removed as required.

-This sensor is updated at each schedule 'on' or 'off' trigger time, and *also* at each API update, as well as at Node-RED or flow restarts and deployments.
+This sensor is updated at each schedule 'on' or 'off' trigger time, and *also* at each API update, *as well as* at Node-RED or flow restarts and deployments.

 Attribute fields will hold:

-- the event reference "20240203-1/2=ON" combining the year-month-day with the event/sequence total and the switch action
+- the event reference "20240203-1/2" combining the year-month-day with the event out of sequence total
-- time on and time off as UTC timestamps
+- time on and time off as ISO timestamps
-- duration in minutes
+- switching period duration in minutes
 - average price over the period
 - array of stored binary schedules